GT-McDowell-Lab/PyCAC/docs/chapter5/fix.md

 ### Related commands

 There cannot be fewer `fix` commands than [`new_group_number` + `restart_group_number`](group_num.md).
 In particular, there should be no `fix` command when [`new_group_number` + `restart_group_number`](group_num.md) = 0.

+Note that all groups do not necessarily have corresponding `fix` command.
+The purpose of having a group that does not have a correpsonding `fix` command is to [calculate](cal.md) certain mechanical properties, e.g., energy, force, and stress, of the nodes/atoms it contains.

 ### Related files